chirag1992m/heuristicProblemSolvingFall17/week1-Expanding_Nim/README.md

 A copy of the game is also provided [here](expanding-nim-platform-master-74d0cde4e7529abf9beafaed5e77a226c9967873.zip).

 To run the game, download the game as a compressed file and uncompress it.

+## Approach to play (Bot Description)
+It was a simple game with limited and countable number of states to take care of with full information.

+The states can be calculated by determining all the possible values used to describe one state:

+Number of players * (Number of resets^(Number of players)) * Number of stones left * Number of stones which can be picked up = 2 * (4**2) * 1000 * 50 = 6.4 million

+These number of states can easily be pre calculated and stored in a table by building it up using dynamic programming.
+Thus, one can always make the most optimal move at any given point of time with the given set of limits on the game states.